 Every eye shall see Him when he returns -- In judgment of a Christ rejecting world, and by "Christ rejecting" I'm also talking about those who believe in a false Christ or a Christ made in their own image.
 And a person who adamately refutes the concept of the Trinity is believing in a Christ who cannot save.

 The second coming of Christ is not a biblical phrase.
 It has no scriptural warrant.
 It is my deep conviction that it should be discarded altogether, for it is the cause of much confusion of thought and not a little positive error.
-Many texts speak of the coming of Christ, the coming of the Son of man, the coming of the Lord or similar phrases.
-The word "second" never occurs with a word that can be translated "coming."

 Now we see that his denial of the understanding of "Concepts" in the Bible has led him to deny that Christ comes to the earth twice--once as a saviour who died for our sins and the 2nd time a judge who will condemn all sin.

 Let us consider a few passages.
 "For as the lightning comes out of the east, and shines even unto the west; so shall also the coming of the Son of man be" (Mat.
 24:27).
 "We which are alive and remain unto the coming of the Lord shall not prevent them which are asleep" (I Thes.
 4:15).
 "And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming" (II Thes.
 2:8).
 "Be patient therefore, brethren, unto the coming of the Lord.
 Behold, the husbandman waits for the precious fruit of the earth, and has long patience for it, until he receive the early and latter rain" (James 5:7).
 "Be also patient; establish your hearts: for the coming of the Lord draws nigh" (James 5:8).